yuki3-18/Topological-DVAE/README.md

 # Topological-DVAE
-An implementation of Denoising-Variational AutoEncoder with Topological loss
+An implementation of Denoising Variational AutoEncoder with Topological loss

 ## Requirements
 ```